-The Antifungal MarketThe world market for antifungal agents is currently in excess of US$6 billion with consistent annual growth driven by year on year increases in the susceptible immune compromised patient population.
+The world market for antifungal agents is currently worth in excess of US$6 billion with consistent annual growth driven by year on year increases in the susceptible immune compromised patient population.
 Increases in cancer, organ transplants and use of potent drugs, including broad spectrum antibiotics has led to significant increases in fungal infections.
 Fungi are now recognised as a major issue in several respiratory conditions being responsible for exacerbations of symptoms in asthma, COPD and bronchiectasis patients.
-This will undoubtedly increase the use of antifungal drugs over the coming years.
+This is likely to increase the use of antifungal drugs over the coming years.